 - 1 cup (180g) mini chocolate chips (divided)

 Oreo Cookie Crust

-- 1 8-ounce container frozen whipped topping (Cool Whip), thawed
+- full recipe for homemade whipped cream or 1 8-ounce container frozen whipped topping (Cool Whip), thawed*

 - 1 quart vanilla ice cream, softened (or frozen yogurt)